-First United Methodist Church seeks to create disciples for Christ through outreach and evangelism.
-With a focus on triune worship, we seek to bring honor to God by following the model of Jesus Christ, which is made possible by the power of the Holy Spirit.
+First United Methodist Church seeks to create disciples for Christ through worship and outreach.
+We seek to bring honor to God by following the model of Jesus Christ, which is made possible by the power of the Holy Spirit.

 - The basic beliefs of First United Methodist Church include:

 - Triune God.
 God is one God in three persons: Father, Son and Holy Spirit (Holy Ghost).

 - Scripture.
 The writings in the Old Testament and New Testament are the inspired word of God.

 - Sin.
 While human beings were intended to bear the image of God, all humans are sinners for whom that image is distorted.
 Sin estranges us from God and corrupts human nature such that we cannot heal or save ourselves.

 - Salvation through Jesus Christ.
 God's redeeming love is active to save sinners through Jesus' incarnate life and teachings, through his atoning death, his resurrection, his sovereign presence through history, and his promised return.